 A separate EIU Commodities database is also available through the BVD suite of databases which includes historic data back to 1990 and price forecasts for 3-4 years into the future.

-The World Bank provides a dedicated section of their website focusing on Commodity Price data which includes the latest edition of their monthly updates on world commodity prices, commodity price movements and commodity price forecasts.
+The World Bank website has a section dedicated to Commodity Price data which includes monthly updates on price movements and forecasts.

-In addition to the monthly publications, the World Bank also provides access to the GEM Commodities database which contains data on monthly commodities prices and indices from 1960 to the present.
+In addition to the monthly publications, the World Bank provides access to the GEM Commodities database, which contains information on monthly prices and indices from 1960 to the present.

 There are a wide range of trade bodies and publications which provide commodity prices in individual sectors.
 The list below highlights a small selection of these organisations.